mikecann/clouds-and-edges/README.md

 - Do proper configs
 - Ensure event stoage is secure and no overlaps or lost events etc
 - Make sure that the DO doesnt close the processes and projects
+- Adding event to event store should be done in transaction just incase it fails the aggregate state set should be rolled back